Top Tips for Schoolreaders Volunteers

 2. Consistency Matters:

 Request a list of the children you'll be reading with from the teacher(s) if possible.
 Encourage teachers to assign you the same children each week, fostering consistency.
-Periodically changing students, perhaps on a half termly basis, can also be beneficial if more children could benefit from your help.
+Periodically changing students, perhaps on a half termly basis, can also be beneficial if more children could benefit from your help, however how we are utilised is at the discretion of the school.

 3. Address Preferences: